skycoin/docs/blockchain/what is blockchain?/what is blockchain?.en.md

 By permissioned blockchain i mean that for anyone to read, add data or even put a node online, need special permissions, but where do you get this permissions?, by talking to its owner.
 By example, Ripple runs a permissioned blockchain.
 If you want to read transactions or join the network, first you need to talk to Ripple startup.

-Very cool haa!, but how is structured this blockchain? transactions or files are added into blocks, each one of them connected with one another with cryptographic encryption forming a linked-list or chain of blocks using complex mathematical algorithms, how is that? each block is connected with the last one created by a hash (SHA256) reference and so on until you reach the first created block also called genesis block, as follow.
+Very cool haa!, but how is structured this blockchain? transactions or files are added into blocks, each one of them connected with one another with cryptography encryption forming a linked-list or chain of blocks using complex mathematical algorithms, how is that? each block is connected with the last one created by a hash (SHA256) reference and so on until you reach the first created block also called genesis block, as follow.

 ![blockchain-data-structure linked-list.jpg](blockchain-data-structure-linked-list.jpg)